Canon 1200D vs Sony A7R

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 Both the 1200D and the A7R have been discontinued, but can regularly be found used on eBay.
 The A7R was replaced by the Sony A7R II, while the 1200D was followed by the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1200D vs Sony A7R